History of China–United States relations: Missionaries

-Extensive fund-raising and publicity campaigns were held across the U.S. The Catholics in America also supported large mission operations in China.
+Extensive fund-raising and publicity campaigns were held across the United States.
+The Catholics in America also supported large mission operations in China.

 President Woodrow Wilson was in touch with his former Princeton students who were missionaries in China, and he strongly endorsed their work.
 In 1916 he told a delegation of ministers: This is the most amazing and inspiring vision –- this vision of that great sleeping nation suddenly awakened by the voice of Christ.
 Could there be any greater contribution to the future momentum of the moral forces of the world than could be made by quickening the force, which is being set of foot in China?
-China is at present and poet; as a nation it is a congeries of parts, in each of which there is energy, but which are unbound in any essential and active unit, and just as soon as unity comes, its power will come in the world.
+China is at present inchoate; as a nation it is a congeries of parts, in each of which there is energy, but which are unbound in any essential and active unit, and just as soon as unity comes, its power will come in the world.